eliasdabbas/advertools/README.md

 words in a collection of documents to uncover hidden trends in the data.
 This is basically answering the question, 'What did we write about vs. what was actually read?'
-Here is a tutorial on [measuring absolute vs weighted frequency of words](https://nbviewer.jupyter.org/github/eliasdabbas/word_frequency/blob/master/abs_weighted_frequency.ipynb).
+Here is a tutorial on DataCamp on [measuring absolute vs weighted frequency of words](https://www.datacamp.com/community/tutorials/absolute-weighted-word-frequency).